Google has now introduced its selfie-based sticker versions emoji that looks like you to use in Gboard, Google’s own keyboard for android and ios.

 This the third style of Mini stickers, first introduced last year.
 Already, these stickers come in two other styles – a more expressive “bold” and a nicer “sweet.”

-Though it seems like a minor thing, the emojis, stickers in messaging app can be a great thing when considering the chat experience of the users.
-Apple, Snapchat, Samsung like companies are now stressing on the creative emojis to build up the chat experience in messaging app.
+Though it seems like a minor thing, the emojis, stickers in the messaging app can be a great thing when considering the chat experience of the users.
+Apple, Snapchat, Samsung like companies are now stressing on the creative emojis to build up the chat experience in the messaging app.
 Snapchat has given its users access to more creative expression through its Bitmoji (Bitstrips).

 Apple has started clever animoji and expressive memoji making its flagship for the Face ID-powered phones.
 You can also create AR emojis that looks like you with Samsung.
 And people celebrated when the Unicode Consortium diversified to include more skin tones, and added, at long last, redheads.